 Although not specifically for creatives, Novorésumé want to help people find jobs!
 They have decided to give everyone 1 month’s free access to all resume and cover letter templates in their Premium membership.
 The offer is available until April 10th.

-Sweet Relief Musicians Fund are hosting a Donor-Directed fund with a limited amount of funds available to be used specifically for musicians and music industry workers affected by Coronavirus.
+Sweet Relief Musicians Fund is hosting a Donor-Directed fund with a limited amount of funds available to be used specifically for musicians and music industry workers affected by Coronavirus.
 Funds raised will go towards medical expenses, lodging, clothing, food and other living expenses to those impacted due to sickness or loss of work.

 A collaboration between Help Musicians, the Incorporated Society of Musicians, The Ivors Academy, the Music Managers Forum, the Music Producers Guild, the Musicians’ Union, and UK Music… these companies have created a collaborative page that advises on mental health, money worries, creative development and more.